Searching ...

 Tampa Florida aerial view

-One of Florida’s largest metro areas, the Tampa Bay region consists of nine counties stretching from Sarasota to Citrus.
-At its core rests three major cities: Tampa, St. Petersburg, and Clearwater– all within Hillsborough and Pinellas Counties.
+One of Florida’s largest metro areas, the greater Tampa Bay region consists of nine counties stretching from Sarasota to Citrus.
+At its core rests three major cities: Tampa, St. Petersburg, and Clearwater– all within the central Hillsborough and Pinellas Counties.

-With the multiple entertainment and lifestyle options scattered across such a vast geographic territory, it’s no wonder why 3.1 million people call Tampa Bay home!
-And now it’s ranked the fourth-best place to retire by US News and World Report for 2022, surpassing former area favorites like Sarasota, so it’s getting even more interest!
+With the multiple entertainment and lifestyle options scattered across such a vast geographic territory, it’s no wonder why 3.1 million people call the Tampa Bay area home!
+It ranked the fourth-best place to retire by US News and World Report for 2022, surpassing former Florida favorites like Sarasota and Naples.
+The media attention means the metro is getting even more interest!

-For our look at moving to Tampa, we’ll focus on the City of Tampa and the suburbs inside Hillsborough County.
-The city limits run along the northern end of Greater Tampa Bay, from the peninsula between Old Tampa Bay and Hillsborough Bay, up along the Hillsborough River, and northeasterly towards the University of South Florida
+For our guide on moving to Tampa, we’ll focus on the City of Tampa and the suburbs inside Hillsborough County.
+The city limits run along the northern end of Greater Tampa Bay, from the peninsula between Old Tampa Bay and Hillsborough Bay, up along the Hillsborough River, and northeasterly towards the University of South Florida.
+But you can find more information on great places to live around Tampa, including deeper looks at St. Petersburg, Clearwater, and Sarasota.

 Cost of living is just average